 Instructions

-- Prepare Tofu: Bring a large pot of water to a simmer.
-Place tofu in a strainer and submerge in the pot.
-Turn heat to low and let the tofu heat while you prepare the rest of the dish.
+- Prepare the tofu: Bring a large pot of water to a simmer.
+Gently add the tofu and let it sit over low heat while preparing the rest of the dish.
+This helps firm up the texture and remove any raw bean flavor.

-- Prepare Wok: Preheat a wok or skillet over high heat until very hot, 1โ2 minutes.
-Add 2 tablespoons of oil and swirl around to coat.
-Discard the oil.
-Reduce heat to medium.
+- Prepare the wok: Heat a wok or large skillet over high heat.
+Add 2 tablespoons of oil, swirl to coat, then discard the oil.
+This process removes any residual metallic or smoky flavors from the wok and helps prevent sticking.
+Reduce the heat to medium.

-- Cook Doubanjiang: Turn heat under wok to medium-high.
-Move the pork to one side of the wok, then add 1 tablespoon of oil and the doubanjiang.
-Cook, stirring, until the oil takes on the red color of the doubanjiang, about 30 seconds.
+- Cook the doubanjiang: Push the pork to one side of the wok.
+Add the remaining tablespoon of oil and the doubanjiang to the empty space.
+Stir the paste until the oil turns red, about 30 seconds.

-- Add Black Beans: Stir in the fermented black beans with the oil mixture and pork.
+- Add the black beans: Stir the fermented black beans into the mixture and combine everything.

-- Add Liquids: Stir in the chicken stock, sugar, and optional dried chilies or chili oil.
-Turn heat to high and bring the mixture to a simmer.
+- Simmer the sauce: Add the chicken stock, sugar, and optional chili flakes or chili oil.
+Stir to combine, then bring the mixture to a simmer.

-- Garnish and Serve: Garnish with green scallions, whole chilies, and additional toasted peppercorns if desired.
-Serve with steamed white rice.
+- Garnish and serve: Remove from heat.
+Garnish with the green scallions and whole chilies.
+Serve hot with steamed white rice.

 Notes